-The Commission is exposed to various risks of loss related to limited torts; theft of, damage to and destruction of assets; errors and omissions and natural disasters.
+The Commission is exposed to various risks of loss related to limited torts; theft of damage to and destruction of assets; errors and omissions and natural disasters.

-Property and Liability Insurance - The Commission through the Borough of Rumson and the Borough of Tinton Falls is a member of the Monmouth County Municipal Joint Insurance Fund (the "Fund").
+Property and Liability Insurance - The Commission sponsored by the Borough of Spring Lake is a member of the Monmouth County Municipal Joint Insurance Fund (the "Fund").
 This public entity risk pool is both an insured and self-administered group of municipalities established for the purpose of insuring against the above risks.
 The Fund will be self-sustaining through member premiums.
 The Fund participates in the Municipal Excess Liability Program which has a contract for excess liability insurance for property.
 The administration believes such coverage is sufficient to preclude any significant uninsured losses to the Commission.
 Settled claims have not exceeded the insurance coverage in any of the past three fiscal years.